problex/CareShiftScheduler/replit.md

 ## Overview

 This is a shift scheduling application designed specifically for care workers to manage their work shifts across two categories: PE Home and Paul.
-The app provides calendar views (week and month) for easy shift visualization, quick one-tap shift entry, and the ability to share schedules via shareable links.
+The app provides calendar views (week and month) for easy shift visualization, quick one-tap shift entry, pay tracking per shift, a date range pay calculator for summing earnings, and the ability to share schedules via shareable links.
 Built as a mobile-first web application with a focus on speed and simplicity.

 ## User Preferences